 Healthy Air, Healthy You

 A lack of moisture in the air can dry out your nasal passages, leading to irritation of the skin, eyes, nose and mouth and may even exacerbate respiratory illnesses.
 Installing a whole-home humidifier for your heating and cooling system can help clear your sinuses, moisturize your nasal passages, and improve your breathing.
-Adding moisture to your air is optimal for your health.
-Whole-home humidifiers help reduce your risk of illness as viruses and bacteria do not develop in moist air.
+Adding moisture to your air is ideal for your health.
+Whole-home humidifiers help minimize your risk of illness as viruses and bacteria do not develop in moist air.

 Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help decrease snoring and, in some cases, do away with it entirely giving you a full night of uninterrupted sleep.